ZiZIGY/vue-dnd-kit/README.md

 This repository contains the source code for Vue DnD Kit - a lightweight, high-performance drag and drop toolkit for Vue 3 applications.
 Inspired by the popular [React DnD Kit](https://dndkit.com/), but specifically designed for the Vue.js ecosystem.

-> ⚠️ **Note**: This project is in active development (beta).
-The API may change between minor versions.
-Not recommended for production use until version 1.0.0.

 ## 🚀 Features

 - **Composable API**: Simple composables like `useDraggable` and `useDroppable` for creating drag and drop interfaces